FAQs

 Q: How large is the S&FMA Endowment?

-A: Our volunteers have raised the Endowment funds over 20 years – slowly, one dollar at a time.
-As of January 2019, the Endowment has approximately $100,000.
+A: Volunteers have raised Endowment funds slowly, one dollar at a time.
+The Endowment has investments in excess of $100,000.
 Endowment funds, except for a small operating budget, are conservatively invested to earn income for future use.
 We hope to earn 4% annually.
 Funds are disbursed for grants to support the grant cycle while maintaining as much principal as possible.

 Q: Why does the Endowment need so much money?